lewisling/msh/README.md

 Project also includes tools for training face recognizer and perform various efficiency tests:

-mshBenchmark - performs various efficiency tests
+mshBenchmark - performs various efficiency tests of used methods and algorithms

-mshFacerecTrainer - trains face recognizer.
+mshTrainer - trains face recognizer.
 Results are written to XML.

-mshFacerecCropper - crop faces from given sequence
+mshCropper - crop faces from given sequence

+mshGrabber - grabes frames from given stream and saves them in a specified dir